Milutin Aleksić

-Milutin Aleksić (Милутин Алексић, born April 28, 1982) is a retired Serbian professional basketball player.
+Milutin Aleksić (Милутин Алексић, born April 28, 1982) is a Serbian former professional basketball player.

 Professional career

 A native of Belgrade, Aleksić began his career with KK Crvena zvezda.
 He moved to Montenegro in 2002 and spent one season and a half with Buducnost before going on loan to AEL Limassol midway through the 2003–04 season.
 He played for the following clubs: KK Crvena zvezda, KK Budućnost Podgorica, KK Hemofarm.
 Also played for PAOK BC (Greece), Spirou Charleroi (Belgium), ASK Riga (Latvia).

 He took part in the All-Star Games of FIBA Eurocup.
 In 2007 was a Capitan of Europe Team.
 He spent four seasons with Cyprus club Proteas EKA AEL and with this team, he became a champion of Cyprus 3 times.
 In 2007, he has announced The Best Player of Cyprus Championship.
 In January 2011, he joined Panionios B.C. in Greece.

 In January 2012, he joined PAOK BC.